Connect with us

 The maps can be acquired from either the Ministry of Lands or a surveyor at a cost of Sh300 each.
 One map is usually drawn to scale and the other is an overview of the land.

-After obtaining the maps, the buyer and the surveyor should visit the land to verify the dimensions.
-Once this is done, the buyer must erect beacons to avoid future disputes.
+After procuring the maps, the buyer and the surveyor should visit the land to verify the dimensions.
+Thereafter, the buyer is supposed to put beacons to avoid disputes in the future.

-This marks the end of the rigorous due diligence process when buying land in Kenya.
+The detailed due diligence process when buying land in Kenya ends here.

 6. Offers and Price Discussions